-To find and book the best hotels in Chiang Mai I suggest you to look at Booking.com, Agoda or Hotels Combined.
+To find and book the best hotels in Chiang Mai I suggest you to look at Booking.com, or Agoda .
 We personally used those websites and always found good hotel deals and trustworthy reviews.
 Chiang Mai is always busy, so better to book your room in advance. 😉

 Doesn’t matter where you decided to stay, it´s quite easy to get around Chiang Mai.
 Tuk-Tuks and Songthaew [the red local bus] run around the city all the time, you can also rent a motorbike or a bicycle to explore the city on your peace.

 From November to January the weather is cooler, not a proper winter, but you might need a jacket at night-time.
 It is our favorite season to visit the city and explore the things to do in Chiang Mai.
 A fresh break from the hot Bangkok or the island’s humidity.